How to Bet on the NBA Finals | North Carolina Sports Betting Sites

 While North Carolina sports betting is legal, basketball fans are limited to placing their NBA bets in-person sportsbooks.
-With the 2022 NBA Finals around the corner, basketball fans don’t have to travel to their closest casino to bet on the Golden State Warriors vs Boston Celtics.
+Game 3 of the 2022 NBA Finals tips off on Wednesday but residents don’t have to travel to their closest casino to bet on the Golden State Warriors vs Boston Celtics.
+Instead, they can find better odds and betting offers for the 2022 NBA Finals by signing up to one of the top offshore sportsbooks.

-NBA Finals 2022 tips off on Thursday, June 2 with the Celtics on the road at Chase Center in San Francisco, California against the Warriors.
-While the Celtics are red-hot after beating the Miami Heat in Game 7, the Warriors are undefeated at home in the NBA Playoffs.
+With the series tied at 1-1, the Boston Celtics will host the Golden State Warriors at TD Garden on Wednesday for Game 3 of the 2022 NBA Finals.
+While the Celtics are red-hot after beating the Miami Heat in Game 7, the Warriors will enter TD Garden in Boston with hopes of avenging their first home-loss of the 2022 NBA Playoffs.

-Basketball fans in North Carolina can get in on the NBA Finals betting action from their mobile device.
-Below, we’ll break down how to bet on the NBA Finals in North Carolina and get up $5,750 in free basketball betting offers.
+Basketball fans in North Carolina can get in on the 2022 NBA Finals betting action from their mobile device.
+Below, we’ll break down how to bet on NBA Finals 2022 in North Carolina and get up $5,750 in free basketball betting offers.

 How to Bet on NBA Finals 2022 in North Carolina